 Click here to see photos of diﬀerent types of rye and learn more.

 Rye is a rich and versatile source of dietary ﬁber, especially a type of ﬁber called arabinoxylan, which is also known for its high antioxidant activity.
 Rye grain also contains phenolic acids, lignans, alkylresorcinos and many other compounds with potential bioactivities.
 Research indicates that consuming whole grain rye has many beneﬁts including:

 Better blood sugar control, and reduced risk of type 2 diabetes

 Overall weight management, improved satiety (feeling full longer after eating)

 Since rye is consumed widely only in a handful of countries, research into its beneﬁts has not been as widespread as that into some other whole grains.
-Recently, however, Scandinavian researchers have banded together to step up the pace of research into the beneﬁts of rye and of the Nordic diet overall.
-A ﬁve year project is now underway to document the advantages of certain traditional foods in the Nordic diet, including ﬁsh, lean wild game, berries, oats/rye/barley, and vegetables from the cabbage family
+Recently, however, Scandinavian researchers have banded together to step up the pace of research into the beneﬁts of rye and of the Nordic diet overall (which includes ﬁsh, lean wild game, berries, oats/rye/barley, and vegetables from the cabbage family).

 Cooking and Baking with Rye and Triticale